-I am convinced that Paul makes load of sense and that this is a crucial part of the equation for creating healthy soil to produce healthy plants.
-Wood chips seem to eliminate the need for any fertilizer or mineral supplements, reduce watering and make weeding a snap.
+I am convinced that "Back to Eden's" gardener, Paul Gautschi, makes loads of sense and that this is a crucial part of the equation for creating healthy soil to produce healthy plants.
+Wood chips not only seem to eliminate the need for any fertilizer or mineral supplements, but also to help reduce watering and make weeding a snap.

-I hope you will overlook the religious overtones of this film if that doesn't appeal to you, because regardless of your religious beliefs (or lack thereof), the information shared still has tremendous value, and is sure to be of interest to anyone concerned with sustainable agriculture.
+If the religious overtones of this film don't appeal to you, I hope you will overlook them because regardless of your religious beliefs, the information shared still has tremendous value, and is sure to be of interest to anyone concerned with sustainable agriculture.
 As presented by Documentary Storm:1

 "Dana & Sarah Films, a nomadic grassroots film production company, travel to Washington where Paul Gautschi has developed a revolutionary gardening technique that is estimated to cut back on the need for irrigation by up to 95 percent.

 Paul is known locally as a master arborist and is now inspiring people across the nation to experiment with his gardening methods by starting their own 'Back to Eden' gardens."

 What many fail to realize is that your health ultimately depends on the health of the soil — this is what allows your food, the vegetables and fruits, to grow nutrient-dense.
 When soils are depleted of nutrients, the foods grown in it will be deficient in critical minerals and phytonutrients as well.